 As I mentioned, I had to rely on a little bit of Russian to get me through travelling in Kazakhstan as a solo female.
 My Russian really isn’t great, it’s very basic, but I’m glad I knew a little.

 I can do greetings, ask for some food items, prices, and a few other basic transactions.
-I definitely would recommend learning some phrases, and learning the Cyrillic alphabet, to anyone planning on visiting Kazakhstan.
+I definitely would recommend learning some phrases, and the Cyrillic alphabet, to anyone planning on visiting Kazakhstan.

 Police in Kazakhstan